xdy/twodsix-foundryvtt/docs/docs.md

 Right now the only compendiums are for skills and weapons (though, the ones for Cepheus Light are generally quite compatible.)
 Feel free to submit compendiums for the rest, or wait patiently for me to decide that I want to do data entry.
 Oh, and don't hold your breath... :)

 ## Cepheus Light
-To get the system closer to Cepheus Light (which should also work fairly well for related systems like Sword of Cepheus if you don't mind the SF theming):
+To get the system closer to Cepheus Light (which should also work fairly well for related systems like Sword of Cepheus if you don't mind the SF theming) change the following in the system settings:
-In system settings:

 * Choose the CEL difficulty list.
 * Select the setting to handle difficulties by changing the target number rather than adding/subtracting modifiers.